Services in Kirklees

 Kirklees health issues

-Estimated levels of adult ‘healthy eating’ and obesity are worse than the England average.
-The rate of smoking related deaths is higher than average.
+Estimated levels of adult ‘healthy eating’, smoking and obesity are worse than the England average.

-Kirklees’ identified health priorities include healthy eating, emotional well-being (particularly of children) and smoking.
+Priorities in Kirklees include healthy eating, emotional well-being (particularly of children) and smoking.
 For more information see the latest Joint Strategic Needs Assessment for Kirklees

 How our services respond to these challenges